 Application Configuration Management #

-TLDR; Internal Developer Platforms (IDPs) overcome the problem of Application Configuration Management by enabling you to manage application configuration in a similar way to how you manage and version source code.
+TLDR; Internal Developer Platforms (IDPs) overcome the problem of Application Configuration Management by enabling you to manage application configuration as code in a standardized, dynamic and scalable way.
 This has a significant impact on maintaining, debugging, and governing application configuration.

 Application Configuration Management can be a real nightmare.
 While handling application code is a well-standardized process in today’s world (some of you might remember the time before Git or even before CVS and SVN), managing application configuration is not.
 Whatever your approach, in the end you are left with a number of config files (typically in YAML format) that you and your teams/colleagues need to maintain.
 Typically this is a simple task as long as there are no substantial changes and as long as everything works.
 But the tasks can easily get out of control if the one colleague that set up everything left and the setup stopped working or needs to be extended.